se3150/f24-group-adventure-we-reallonthesameteam/README.md

 + quit - asks "Are you sure? (y/n) and if y prints out the player stats and ends the game.

 15. Rooms can also support any custom commands that will support solving the puzzle.
 For example, a room could have a fountain in it, and the PLAYER could say "drink fountain" and the room would respond with a result.
 If the puzzle is hard, giving a hint is a good idea to keep the players from rage quitting.
-16. OBJECTS - PLAYERS have an inventory and rooms have an list of Objects.
+16. OBJECTS and PLAYERS.
+PLAYERS have an inventory and rooms have a list of OBJECTS.
 Rooms must support dropping items so they MUST support an object list in some way.
 It doesn't matter what the room's object list is called, only that when a player drops something it goes out of the inventory and into the room's object list.
-If the player wants to get the object again, they should be able to do so.
-You could also make it so that the object would get destroyed if they did something crazy with it.
+If the player wants to get the object again, they should be able to do so (unless dropping it in the room causes some room action to happen that consumes the item.)
+This means that you could also make it so that the object would get destroyed if they did something crazy with it.
 Like there could be a pit in the room and the PLAYER could say "throw lamp in pit" and the result could be that the lamp is now gone.
-    + All game Objects inherit from a base Object class that has a pure virtual function called "use"
+    + All game OBJECTS inherit from a base Object class that has a pure virtual function called "use"
-    + You create an object by subclassing Object and implementing the use function.
+    + You can create an object by subclassing Object and implementing the use function.
+This is optional but cool as you can then pass objects from your room to your buddy's room.
     + The lamp is the example of how to implement an object.
 Take a look at the lamp defined in Room0.
-17. The students should try to write the room descriptions so that they indicate the exits available in the room.
+17. The students should write the room descriptions so that they indicate the exits available in the room (unless you want your room to have some secret exit).
 18. When the room is complete the room should return the direction that the PLAYER has chosen or that is the result of the solution to the puzzle.
 For example if the PLAYER chooses "north" the room should return "north"

 In this repository there are 3 files: